otrv4/otrv4/otrv4.md

 7. Store the values of `x`, `a2` and `a3` for use later in the protocol.

-The SMP message 1 has the following data:
+The SMP message 1 has the following data and format:

 ```
-question (DATA)
+Question (DATA)
-  A user-specified question, which is associated with the user-specified
+  A user-specified question, which is associated with the user-specified secret
-  portion of the secret.
-  If there is no question input from the user, the length of this is 0 and the
+  information.
+If there is no question input from the user, the length of this is
-  data is NULL.
+  0 and the data is NULL.

 G2a (POINT)
   Alice's half of the ECDH exchange to determine G2.